switchablenorms/DeepFashion_Try_On/README.md

 ### SSIM score
   1. Use the pytorch SSIM repo. https://github.com/Po-Hsun-Su/pytorch-ssim
   2. Normalize the image to [0,1] and reshape correctly.
 If not normalized correctly, the results differ a lot.
-  3. Compute the score.
+  3. Compute the score with window size = 11.
 The SSIM score should be 0.8664, which is a higher score than reported in paper since it is a better checkpoint.

 ### IS score